 Department of Nursing

-Educating nursing professionals who will continue to learn and grow throughout their careers
+Developing nursing professionals who learn and continue to grow throughout their lives